andreastempereau/audditAI/README.md

-# Auddit AI (CrossAudit AI)
+# Ausk

 > **Real‑time, multi‑model AI‑response governance with auditable data provenance.**

-CrossAudit AI is a drop‑in gateway that intercepts every LLM interaction, tests it against customer policies across multiple evaluator models, rewrites or blocks unsafe content in ≤ 2 s, and logs a forensically complete chain of evidence.
+Ausk AI is a drop‑in gateway that intercepts every LLM interaction, tests it against customer policies across multiple evaluator models, rewrites or blocks unsafe content in ≤ 2 s, and logs a forensically complete chain of evidence.
 A built‑in **Data Room** stores your approved documents, a full **RBAC** layer isolates tenants, and Timescale‑powered metrics keep you ahead of SLO drift.

 ---